OscarDHdz/slack-cronbot/README.md

 For more information check: [Incoming Webhooks API](https://api.slack.com/incoming-webhooks)

 ## Getting started
-You can start using this bot either as a standalone NodeJS App, with Heroku or as a Docker Container.
+You can start using this bot either as:
+1. Standalone NodeJS App
+2. Heroku
+3. Docker Container

 ### Standalone NodeJS
 1. Install dependencies